CiscoDevNet/secure-firewall/Demo/devwks-2984/readme.md

 ## Task 01: Create an Inventory

-Open the inventory file named `hosts` and replace the placeholders with FMC credentials of your account like below-
+Open the inventory file named `hosts` and ensure there is an FMC ip address, username and password.
     ```
     [all:vars]
     ansible_network_os=cisco.fmcansible.fmc